Azure-Samples/Cognitive-Services-Voice-Assistant/clients/csharp-uwp/docs/sample-app-walkthough/step1-setup.md

 # Listen for voice activation

 Windows uses a lower-power, always-on keyword detector to detect when a user speaks a registered keyword.
-This is referred to as "1st stage keyword detection".
-These are the steps to for a voice assistant application to register a keyword with Windows and listen for 1st stage keyword detection.
+This stage of voice activation is referred to as keyword detection.
+These are the steps to for a voice assistant application to register a keyword with Windows and listen for keyword detection.

 ## 1. Ensure that the microphone is available and accessible, then monitor its state